What are the ports on a computer and what are they used for?

 What is a computer port?

-A port on a computer is an output or input that connects a device to the computer.
-A peripheral is a device that complements or extends the functionality of the computer, such as a mouse, keyboard, printer, monitor, etc. A port on a computer can transmit data or electrical current depending on the type of device.
+A computer port is an input or output that allows a peripheral device to be connected to the computer.
+A peripheral device is a device that complements or extends the computer's functionality, such as a mouse, keyboard, printer, monitor, etc. A computer port can transmit data or electrical current, depending on the type of peripheral device.

 Why do computer ports have different shapes?

-A computer's ports have different shapes to avoid connection errors and to ensure compatibility between peripherals and the computer.
-Each port has a shape that matches that of the device's connector.
+Computer ports have different shapes to prevent incorrect connections and ensure compatibility between peripherals and the computer.
+Each port has a shape that corresponds to the connector of the peripheral device.

 For example, the USB port has a rectangular or oval shape, the HDMI port has a trapezoidal shape, the VGA port has an inverted trapezoidal shape, etc.